sradfar/GoM_ProbRI-MHW/GoM_ProbRI-MHW/README.md

 - `GoM_mhw_pattern_plots.py`: Used for calculating and plotting the mean number, duration, and intensity of MHWs across the GoM and NWCS [Figure 5].
 - `intensity_duration_plot.py`: Used for plotting maximum intensity relative to the SST threshold [˚C] and duration [days] across the GoM and NWCS [Figure 6].
 - `compound_mhw_RI.py`: The final main analysis code used for detecting compound MHW-RI events; events with close spatiotemporal gaps.
+- `conditional_mhw_ri_prob.py`: Used for calculating and plotting the conditional probabilities of RI occurrence given MHW occurrence [Figure 7].
 - `multiply_rate.py`: Used for calculating and plotting multiplication rates in the study area [Figure 8].
 - `TCHP_plot.py`, `VWS_plot.py`, `LHF_plot.py`: Used for calculating and plotting mean heat content, wind shear, and latent flux [Figure 9].
 - `all_tracks.py`, `tc_track.py`: Used to plot Supplementary Figures 1 and 2.